X-spec7/circle-integration-frontend/README.md

 # Circle Integration Frontend

-A React-based frontend for the Circle-powered fundraising platform that enables SMEs to launch token projects and investors to purchase tokens using both fiat (EUR via SEPA) and crypto payments.
+A React-based frontend for the blockchain-enabled investment platform that integrates with Circle payments and Polygon blockchain.

 ## Features

-- **User Authentication**: JWT-based authentication for investors and SMEs
+- **User Authentication**: Register and login with support for investors and SMEs
-- **Project Management**: Create, view, and manage fundraising projects
+- **Project Management**: Create, view, and manage investment projects
-- **Investment Platform**: Browse and invest in token projects
+- **Payment Integration**: Support for both fiat (SEPA) and crypto payments via Circle
-- **Payment Integration**: Support for fiat (SEPA) and crypto payments via Circle API
+- **Blockchain Integration**: View token contracts and transactions on Polygonscan
-- **Real-time Updates**: Live project status and investment tracking
+- **Real-time Updates**: Monitor payment status and project progress
 - **Responsive Design**: Modern UI built with Tailwind CSS

 ## Tech Stack